There’s more to sell than tickets. Your event CRM can highlight the right secondary spend add-ons to enhance your customers’ experience.

-In Spektrix, we have a Supplementary Events function, that allows you to set up relevant events that will be suggested from within the basket as the customer progresses through the online booking journey.
+In Spektrix, we have a user-friendly Supplementary Events function that allows you to set up relevant events that will be suggested from within the basket as the customer progresses through the online booking journey.

-You can set as many of these supplementary events as needed and you can choose which events will be suggested by defining their relationship with the items already in the customer basket, for example, a post-show talk for a Thursday evening performance.
-The parameters can be set to events that fall on the same day, or they can be even more specific, such as within hours or even minutes of the item already in the basket.
+Choose which events will be suggested by defining their relationship with the items already in the customer basket.
+For example, you could link a post-show talk to a Thursday evening performance.
+You might set the parameters to events that fall on the same day, or even be more specific, such as within hours or minutes of the item already in the basket.

 Merchandise on your website

-These merchandise items should be readily available so that customers can easily make these purchases whenever they visit your website.
+These merchandise items should be readily available whenever customers visit your website.
 This might not always be at the same time as they book tickets, so it should be easy to find these items when landing on the homepage.
 Your website should be designed with the customer in mind so that they can quickly navigate to where they want to be.
-If you have to root around to find what you are looking for then you run the risk of losing their interest.
+If your customers have to root around to find what they are looking for, then you run the risk of losing their interest.

 How to do it